NuGet/Insights/docs/new-driver.md

 1. Add your driver to the [`CatalogScanService`](../src/Worker.Logic/CatalogScan/CatalogScanService.cs) class.
    - Update `GetOnlyLatestLeavesSupport`.
 It's most likely that this method should return `true` or `null` for your driver.
    - Update `UpdateAsync`.
 This enqueues a catalog scan with the proper parameters for your driver.
+1. Add your driver to the [`CatalogScanCursorService`](../src/Worker.Logic/CatalogScan/CatalogScanCursorService.cs) class.
    - Update the `Dependencies` static.
 This defines what cursors or other drivers your driver should block on before proceeding.
 1. If your driver implements `ICatalogLeafToCsvDriver<T>`:
-   1. Add an Azure Blob Storage container name to [`NuGetInsightsWorkerSettings.cs`](../src/Worker.Logic/NuGetInsightsWorkerSettings.cs).
    1. Add a CSV compact message schema name to [`SchemaSerializer`](../src/Worker.Logic/Serialization/SchemaSerializer.cs) like `cc.<abbreviation for your driver>`.
 1. Add your driver to the `TypeToInfo` static in [`CatalogScanServiceTest.cs`](../test/Worker.Logic.Test/CatalogScan/CatalogScanServiceTest.cs).
    This determines the default catalog timestamp min value for your driver and implements a test function that forces